tov/eecs214/exams/topics2.md

       - understanding what it means for implementation/representation to implement/represent the abstract operations/values

+  - representation invariants
+      - what an invariant *is* (a proposition, not a quantity)
+      - how invariants support local reasoning
+      - figuring out and stating simple invariants of data structures

   - asymptotic complexity
       - working with big-O notation (simplification rules)
       - deriving big-O informally from implementation or pseudocode